catenax-ng/tx-item-relationship-service/docs/adminguide.md

 **⚠️ WARNING**\
 Keep the values for these settings safe and do not publish them!

-#### keycloak-client-id
+#### common-client-id

-Client ID for Keycloak.
-Request this from your Keycloak operator.
+Client ID for OAuth2 provider.
+Request this from your OAuth2 operator.

-#### keycloak-client-secret
+#### common-client-secret

-Client secret for Keycloak.
-Request this from your Keycloak operator.
+Client secret for OAuth2 provider.
+Request this from your OAuth2 operator.

 #### minio-username